Kivou-2000607/yata-bot/README.md

 - Revive
 - Loot
 - Chain
+- OC
+- Rackets
 - Torn API

 ### Documentation
 https://yata.alwaysdata.net/bot/

 ### Host the bot
-If you want to host the bot on your server read the documentation, join the YATA discord and send me a PM on discord to set it up.
+If you want to host the bot on your server read the documentation, join the YATA discord and ping and @Helper for a setup.

 Enjoy,